 Carbonic Acid Engines> |

 Carbonic acid is an old name for carbon dioxide.
 A carbonic acid motor (or engine) is driven by pressure which may simply come from a reservoir of compressed gas, or be produced by evaporating liquified carbon dioxide.
 A liquified gas takes up much less space than its compressed gaseous equivalent, giving the possibility of greater energy storage.
-Carbon dioxide was used for the liquid version because it is fairly easily liquified, unlike the so-called "permanent" gases such as nitrogen and oxygen, which require more energy and more complex machinery to liquify, and are much harder to store for any length of time.
+Carbon dioxide is easily liquified, unlike the so-called "permanent" gases such as nitrogen and oxygen, which require more energy and more complex machinery to liquify, and are much harder to store for any length of time.

 All gases have a critical temperature; below this temperature, the gas can be liquefied by the application of pressure alone.
 Carbon dioxide has a critical temperature of 31.1 °C, and so can usually be liquefied just by compression.
 The critical temperatures of oxygen and nitrogen are -118°C and -146°C respectively, and they are therefore much harder to liquify, as considerable pre-cooling is needed as well as compression.